insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

 Here are some of the benefits of using Cloudera CML AMPs:

-- Accelerate time to value: AMPs can help data scientists to deploy ML applications into production much faster than they could if they had to build everything from scratch.
+- Accelerate time to value: AMPs can help data scientists deploy ML applications into production much faster than they could if they had to build everything from scratch.
 - Reduce risk: AMPs are pre-built and tested, so they help to reduce the risk of errors and problems in production.
 - Improve productivity: AMPs free up data scientists to focus on the most important aspects of their work, such as data preparation and model development.
 - Increase collaboration: AMPs can be shared and reused between data scientists, making it easier to collaborate on ML projects.

-Cloudera CML AMPs are a powerful tool that can help data scientists to build, deploy, and monitor ML applications faster and more easily.
+Cloudera CML AMPs are a powerful tool that can help data scientists build, deploy, and monitor ML applications faster and more easily.

 ##2.
 What is Text-Generation-WebUI